 Biological invasions alter community structure and threaten biodiversity worldwide.
 Identifying the mechanisms underlying the invasion process can inform management decisions to reduce the abundance of invasive species and their impacts on invaded communities.
 The Cuban treefrog was accidentally introduced to the Florida Keys in the 1930s, and has been spreading north ever since.
-I am using a landscape experiment in conjunction with lab experiments to investigate the impacts of this invasive species on native treefrogs, and impacts of shared parasites on performance, growth, and survival.
+I am using a landscape experiment in conjunction with lab experiments to investigate the impacts of this invasive species on native treefrogs, and impacts of shared parasites on fitness-related traits.
 I am also evaluating behavioral and physiological traits of Cuban treefrogs that are undergoing natural selection in their introduced range.
 This information will help us understand how this invasive species is impacting native ecosystems, how it is adapting to its introduced range, and where range expansion may occur in the future.

 Ross Alford - James Cook University

 Steve Johnson - University of Florida

 Steve Reichling - Memphis Zoo